Reem Faruqi is an award winning author who enjoys writing lyrical stories that reflect her own experiences.

 Author Contact Info

 Reem Faruqi is the award-winning children’s book author of Lailah’s Lunchbox, a book based on her own experiences as a young Muslim girl immigrating to the United States.
-She’s also the author of “Amira’s Picture Day,” “I Can Help,” and a middle grade debut novel in verse, “Unsettled” which all got starred reviews.
+She’s also the author of “Amira’s Picture Day,” “I Can Help,” and two middle grade novels in verse, “Unsettled” and “Golden Girl,” which all got starred reviews.
 After surviving Atlanta traffic and the school drop off, Reem spends her days trying to write, but instead gets distracted easily by her camera and buttery sunlight.
 Reem Faruqi lives in Atlanta with her husband and three daughters.
 You can find her at www.ReemFaruqi.com or on Instagram or Twitter.

 Lailah’s Lunchbox (Tilbury House Publishing, 2015)